rennacarver/KnowNative-CSS-Style-Guide/README.md

 Avoid ‘grandchild’ selectors with multiple underscores \_\_

-If an Element is nested two levels deep inside of a Block, just use a one double underscore \_\_
+If an Element is nested two levels deep inside of a Block, just use one double underscore \_\_

-🚫 Multiple underscores
+🚫 Multiple underscores leads to really long class names

 <div class="c-card">
     <div class="c-card__header">